LaurenG123/Steganosaurus-app/README.md

 # Steganosaurus-app
 ***
-Steganosaurus is a free, not for profit app, made with the purpose of demonstratings pythons front-end and back-end capabilities.
+Steganosaurus is a free, not for profit app, made with the purpose of demonstrating pythons front-end and back-end capabilities.
 Thanks to the open source kivy framework project, it is now possible to develop multi-touch, multi-playform applications in python for both mobile and web deployments.

 ***
 ### An introduction to staganosaurus: